SQL Server Statistics Updates: A Deep Dive

 When are Statistics Updated?

-SQL Server automatically updates statistics in the following scenarios:
+SQL Server automatically updates statistics, when:

 Auto Update Statistics Thresholds

-SQLServer 2016 and later (with compatibility level 130 or higher):
+SQLServer 2016 and further (compatibility level 130 or more):

-SQLServer 2008 through SQL Server 2014 (and compatibility levels below 130):
+SQLServer 2008 to SQL Server 2014 (and lower compatibility levels 130 or less):

 Asynchronous vs. Synchronous Updates